Following an HIV Treatment Regimen: Steps to Take Before and After Starting HIV Medicines

 - Plan and prepare for changes in your daily routine, including weekends and holidays.
 If you are going away, pack enough medicine to last the entire trip.

-- Use an app or an online or paper medicine diary to record each medicine as you take it.
+- Use an app or a medicine diary (online or on paper) to record each medicine as you take it.
 Reviewing your diary will help you identify the times that you are most likely to forget to take your medicines.

 What should you do if you forget to take your HIV medicines?

-Unless your health care provider tells you otherwise, take the medicine you missed as soon as you realize you skipped it.
-But if it is almost time for the next dose, do not take the missed dose; just take your next dose at the usual time.
-Do not take a double dose of a medicine to make up for a missed dose.
+Unless your health care provider tells you otherwise, take the medicine you missed as soon as you realize you missed a normal dose, unless it is almost time for the next dose.
+Do not take a double dose of an HIV medicine to make up for a missed dose.

 Tell your health care provider if you are having difficulty following your treatment regimen.
 Do not forget to mention any side effects you are having.
-Side effects from HIV medicines (or from other medicines that you are taking) can interfere with medication adherence.
+Side effects from HIV medicines (or from other medicines that you are taking) can interfere with medication adherence for any reason.

 This fact sheet is based on information from the following sources: